Skip to main content

 We seek gender equality because all lives — hers, theirs and his — are equal.

-Gender equality is achieved when people of all genders have equal rights and the opportunity to exercise them.
-Gender equality is a human right and should be enjoyed by women, men and gender non-binary people.
+Gender equality is achieved when people of all genders and sexual orientations have the opportunity to exercise and enjoy equal rights.

-Society has made progress to advance gender equality, but we still have huge gender gaps.
-All around the world, women are more likely than men to face discrimination and live in poverty and are less likely to have the power to change their circumstances.
+Society has made progress on advancing gender equality, but there are still huge gender gaps.
+All around the world, women, girls and people of diverse genders and sexualities are more likely than men to face discrimination and violence, and to live in poverty.
+They are also less likely to have the power to change their circumstances.

-Gender inequality is human-made and can be overcome.
-It is caused by gender bias in our systems, structures and attitudes, which create an environment where women and girls are denied the right to learn, earn equal pay and hold leadership positions.
+Gender inequality is a human construct, and we can overcome it.
+It is caused by gender bias in our systems, structures and attitudes, which create an environment where women, girls and people of diverse genders and sexualities are denied their rights to learn, earn equal pay and hold leadership positions.

 Economic empowerment and equal opportunities

 Women and girls face discrimination at home, at school and in the workplace, which means they do not have the same opportunities as men to earn a fair income.
-Girls are less likely to go to school and women and girls largely bear the responsibility of unpaid care and household work — an expectation that deprives generation after generation of women the chance to earn a decent living.
+Girls are less likely to go to school, and women and girls largely bear the responsibility of unpaid care and household work.

 To achieve gender equality, girls must be able to attend school alongside boys.
-Women must have the opportunity to develop the skills they need to earn an income and access the economic resources they need to live life to the fullest potential.
+Women, LGBTIQA+ people and people living with a disability must have the opportunity to develop the skills they need to earn an income.

-Violence against women and girls is one of the most common human rights abuses in the world.
-To combat gender-based violence, Oxfam advocates for stronger legal protections and works with duty bearers — like police — to ensure that these laws are enforced.
+Violence against women, girls, people from diverse genders and sexualities and people with disabilities is one of the most common human rights abuses in the world.
+To combat this violence, Oxfam Australia advocates for stronger laws that protect everyone, and we work with authorities to ensure these laws are enforced.

-In many instances, we work in communities where gender roles are deeply entrenched and result in harmful practices and social norms.
-We work at the source of the problem by bringing men, women, local organisations and community leaders together to understand, challenge and change the harmful attitudes and behaviours that lead to violence, and to promote gender equality.
+In many instances, we work in communities where prejudice and gender roles are deeply entrenched and result in harmful practices and social norms.
+We work together with men, women, LGBTIQA+ people and people with disabilities to understand, challenge and change the harmful attitudes and behaviours that lead to inequality.

 Challenging patriarchal structures

-Our society is built on patriarchal structures that keep women and girls in poverty.
-To achieve gender equality, women must be at the table where decisions about their lives are made.
-That’s why Oxfam supports programs that connect women with opportunities to gain the skills and confidence to speak up, be counted, lead and drive change.
+Our society is built on systems and structures that keep women, people of minority genders and sexual orientations and people with disabilities living in poverty.
+To achieve gender equality, representatives of all these communities must be at the table where decisions about their lives are made.
+That’s why we support programs that connect people from these groups with opportunities to gain the skills and confidence to speak up, be counted, lead and drive change.

 How is Oxfam promoting gender equality?

-At Oxfam, we ensure that all our work, and the way we do it, contributes to gender equality by transforming the balance of power between women and men.
+At Oxfam, we ensure that all our work, and the way we do it, contributes to gender equality by transforming the balance of power between men and people of other genders.

-This means making sure that women and men are consulted and their different needs and perspectives are considered at all stages of our work.
-By doing this we ensure that our programs help change existing gender imbalances.
-Our work towards gender justice falls into three primary areas:
+This means consulting people of all genders and sexual orientations and considering their different needs and perspectives in our work.
+This way, we ensure that our programs help change existing gender imbalances.
+Our work towards gender justice falls into the following primary areas:

 1. Women’s economic empowerment